Merrit/nyrna/docs/_pages/usage.md

     from the Nyrna directory

 - Windows
-  - Run the `toggle_active_window.exe` file from the Nyrna directory to add an icon to the system tray that will listen for the `Pause` key to be pressed.
+  - Run the `toggle_active_hotkey.exe` file from the Nyrna directory to add an icon to the system tray that will listen for the `Pause` key to be pressed.
     - Optionally, from Nyrna's settings you can set this hotkey monitor to run automatically at boot.